kubos/kubos/docs/services/payload-service.rst

 ***********************
-Example Payload Service
+Payload Service
 ***********************

-Payload Services are essentially Hardware Services but custom designed for mission payload hardware.
-They share the same architecture as the hardware services exposing low level device APIs through a GraphQL interface.
+Payload services are essentially hardware services but custom designed for mission payload hardware.
+They share the same architecture as the hardware services, exposing low-level device APIs through a GraphQL interface.

 The Kubos SDK includes an example payload service written in both Python and Rust.
 Here we will discuss the example Python-based payload service, its